Russian central bank jacks up rates to 12% to support battered rouble | Business

 President Vladimir Putin's economic adviser Maxim Oreshkin on Monday rebuked the central bank, blaming what he called its soft monetary policy for weakening the rouble.
 Hours after Oreshkin's words, the bank announced the emergency meeting, throwing the currency a lifeline.

 "Inflationary pressure is building up," the bank said in a statement on Tuesday.
-"The decision is aimed at limiting price stability risks.
 "The pass-through of the rouble's depreciation to prices is gaining momentum and inflation expectations are on the rise."

 Though stopping the rot, analysts largely agreed that the move would not have a long-lasting impact.
 "As long as the war continues it just gets worse for Russia, the Russian economy and the rouble," said Timothy Ash, senior EM sovereign strategist at Bluebay Asset Management.